kritiagg/research-papers/notes on MTL.md

   - More auxilliary tasks can be added which might help the main task
   -
 ### Regularization
-- Change the Loss function or objective function to include L2 regularization
+- Change the Loss function or objective function in old papers (BiDAF etc.) to include L2 regularization
   - and/or successive regularization term
   - or add Dropout layers

 ### Similarity task EQnA :
   - Attention layer captures similarity, perhaps we can use it for EQnA or just use KL divergence loss functions.